NethermindEth/docs/docs/developers/building-from-source.md

 platform-specific [prerequisites](../get-started/installing-nethermind#prerequisites) are met.
 :::

-#### Running the client
+#### Running

-To launch the client, run the following command from the project's root directory (the previous step of the build is not required):
+Nethermind can be launched immediately without compiling explicitly (thus, the previous step can be skipped).
+The following command builds Nethermind if needed and runs it:

 ```bash
 cd src/Nethermind/Nethermind.Runner